RaviKarrii/Awesome-interview-preparation/README.md

 Please create a folder and add question and answers relative to that folder

-I am trying to create a OpenSource Q/A Repo for us folks in helping preparation of Interviews.
+I am trying to create a OpenSource Q/A Repo to help in preparation of Interviews.